telerik/maui-docs/controls/timepicker/timepicker-templates.md

  xmlns:telerikInput="clr-namespace:Telerik.XamarinForms.Input;assembly=Telerik.Maui.Controls.Compatibility"
  ```

-For the example, the template definitions are added to the page resources:
+For the example, the template definitions are added to the page resources as follows.

 ## PlaceholderTemplate